Scene 6 – October 15th

 “Why do you automatically assume I’m about to go out and roam the streets at night, playing with my new powers?”
 I complained.

 Dad raised an eyebrow.
-“Probably because you’re about the go out and roam the streets at night, playing with your new powers.”
+“Probably because you’re about to go out and roam the streets at night, playing with your new powers.”

 I shrugged.
 “It’s a fair cop.”